The Fool’s Journey

-The structure and duration of the course will be announced in early 2021; please sign up to my newsletter to keep up to date.
+The structure and duration of the course will be announced in late summer 2021; please sign up to my newsletter to keep up to date.
 The course will, however, include notes on the imagery associated with each of the Major Arcana cards and its interpretation, and on the mythical, psychological and ecological aspects of each stage of the Journey we’re following.
 There will be questions to reflect on, and practices to work with.
 There will be live video tutorials, and a private forum to discuss the work with other participants.

 Our foundation deck will be the classic Rider-Waite Tarot, but we’ll also explore imagery from other decks and other artists, especially those which are relevant to our own native traditions.

 ENROL FOR THE COURSE

 Please sign up to my newsletter (below) to be kept informed when enrolment opens.